drhsqlite/fossil-mirror/www/env-opts.md

 `HOMEPATH` (Windows, used together), and `HOME` is used as the location of the `~/.fossil` file.

-`FOSSIL_USER`: Name of the default user account if the local or global `default-user` setting is not present.
-The first environment variable found in the environment from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
+`FOSSIL_USER`: Name of the default user account if the checkout, local or global `default-user` setting is not present.
+The first environment variable found in the environment from the list `FOSSIL_USER`, `USER`, `LOGNAME`, and `USERNAME` is the user name.
 If none of those are set, then the default user name is "root".
+See the discussion of Fossil Username below for a lot more detail.

 `FOSSIL_TCL_PATH`: When Tcl stubs support is configured, point to a specific file or folder containing the version of Tcl to load at run